Kalyan Junction railway station

-Towards Kasara and Khopoli, Kalyan Junction is the last station at which fast services stop i.e all services running from Chhatrapati Shivaji Terminus to Kasara or Khopoli start halting at all stops beyond Kalyan.
-The same is true for when the trains are running towards C.S.M.T, with Kalyan being the first fast stop.
+Towards Kasara and Khopoli, Kalyan Junction is the last station at which fast services stop i.e. all services running from Chhatrapati Shivaji Maharaj Terminus to Kasara or Khopoli start halting at all stops beyond Kalyan.
+The same is true for when the trains are running towards C.S.M.T., with Kalyan being the first fast stop.

-Infrastructure
+History

+Even before the Bori Bunder-Tannah line opened on April 16, 1853, further progress was already underway.
+The extension beyond Tannah required the navigation of the two Tannah Creeks, and tunnels in the Godadunghur hills all the way till the Parseek point (Under today's Parsik Hill).
+This section was let out to contractors William Whythes and Jackson all the way back in April 1851, at a cost of Rs.
+3,41,407, and was completed by December 1853.
+The section further ahead to Callian was let out to a Parsi contractor Mr. Jamsetjee Dorabjee in May 1852, for a cost of Rs.
+1,65,851 and was completed by April 1854.
+The line to Callian (Kalyan) opened finally on 1 May 1854.

+The first journey to Callian from Bori Bunder was scheduled that day to begin at 4:50 p.m, with Lord Elphinstone accompanied by around 250 guests.
+The journey proceeded, with a halt at Bhandoop to fill in water.
+The train finally reached Callian at 6:10 p.m, however, it did not go all the way till the station, rather only to the comparatively nearer Creek ground.
+Similar to the first train journey of 1853 from Bombay to Tannah, at the destination were bands, decorative tents, and a dinner.
+The celebration was concluded with a display of fireworks, with the train leaving for its origin at 9 p.m., reaching two hours later at 11 p.m.

+Station layout

 There are 7 platforms at Kalyan Jn.
 Platform 2&3, 4&5 and 6&7 share a common platform base.
 Platform 4,5,6,7 serves for Express trains.
 Platform 5 serves for all Chhatrapati Shivaji Maharaj Terminus-bound Fast local trains where Platform 4 serves for all Khopoli/Kasara bound Fast local trains.
 Majority of trains towards Nashik side from Chhatrapati Shivaji Maharaj Terminus stops at platform no. 4.

-Platform 1 and Platform 1A are dedicated to local trains that start from Kalyan and go to CSMT.
+Platform 1 and Platform 1A are dedicated to Slow local trains that start from Kalyan and go to CSMT.

 Loco Sheds

-The Kalyan Electric Loco Shed and Kalyan Diesel Loco Shed are also located nearby.
-They are the lone sheds serving Mumbai region.
+The Kalyan Electric Loco Shed and Kalyan Diesel Loco Shed are located to the North-East and the South-East of the station respectively.
+They are two of five loco sheds serving the Mumbai Metropolitan region, with the others being Kurla, Bandra and Neral.